Internal structure of Hayward black holes: Concluding Remarks

 \section{Concluding Remarks}

 In this study, we have explored collapse dynamics of a neutral scalar field in Hayward black hole, examining how the scalar field influences the inner horizon and the overall structure of the black hole.
 We considered various field strengths, ranging from weak to strong perturbations, and identified distinct behaviors corresponding to these regimes.
 For weak scalar perturbations, the inner horizon of the Hayward black hole retains a finite radius, while strong scalar fields induce significant changes, leading to the contraction of the inner horizon and the potential formation of a spacelike singularity.
-We observed that the strength of the scalar field plays a crucial role in the dynamics of the inner horizon.
-In particular, in the near-critical regime where the strength of a scalar field approaches a critical threshold, we found that the radius of the inner horizon exhibits a scaling behavior \(r_- \propto |p - p_*|^\gamma\), with a critical exponent \(\gamma \approx 0.5\), revealing rich critical behavior in the black hole's internal structure.
+We observed that the behavior of the inner horizon is strongly affected not only by the amplitude of the scalar field but also by its width and central location.
+In particular, in the near-critical regime where characteristic parameter of a scalar field approaches a critical threshold, we found that the radius of the inner horizon exhibits a scaling behavior \(r_- \propto |p - p_*|^\gamma\), with a critical exponent \(\gamma \approx 0.5\), revealing rich critical behavior in the black hole's internal structure.
 Moreover, the contraction dynamics of the inner horizon and the associated mass inflation phenomena highlight the role of scalar field perturbations in driving the evolution of regular black holes towards a possible singularity.
 These findings not only shed light on the dynamics of black hole interiors, but also provide a novel testing ground for potential gravitational-wave observations.
 In future work, it would be interesting to explore the effects of other types of matter fields and the influence of higher-dimensional black holes on these dynamics.